 Please check rates and details directly with the companies in question if you need more recent info.

 The cave was lately developed for tourists with a new trail from Pëllumbasit to the cave entrance.
-It is possible to hike to the cave in a pleasant one hour walk.
-The landscape of the gorge is rather impressive.
-In summer the temperature becomes rather hot so it is advisable to start early in the morning.
-The trail is marked so it is possible to visit the cave on your own.
-We recommend to take a guided tour with local guide Behar Duqi, who also provides a helmet and a headlamp for the cave.
+This was done in a program named 100 fshatrat (100 villages), because the country selected 100 villages where tourism was supported by financing the development of infrastructure.
+It is possible to hike to the cave in a pleasant one-hour walk.
+In summer, the temperature becomes rather hot, so it is advisable to start early in the morning.
+The trail is marked, and it is possible to visit the cave on your own.
+We recommend taking a guided tour with local guide Behar Duqi, who also provides a helmet and a headlamp for the cave.
 Day trips from Tirana to the cave including transport are organized by the Outdoor Albania Association.